Command-Line Interface¶

 ), the system first attempts numeric comparison.
 If that fails, it falls back to lexicographic string comparison.

-Performance Considerations: When using attribute filtering, the system makes additional HEAD requests to retrieve metadata for each file.
+Performance Considerations: When using attribute filtering, the system will make additional HEAD requests to retrieve metadata for each file if metadata provider is not provided.
 This can increase latency, especially when working with many files.

 msc glob¶